Lindelani-3/latent-influence-tracker/README.md

-# Research Report: Structure Learning in Bayesian Networks with Latent Variables
+# Expectation Maximization For Ensemble Structure Learning in the Presence of Latent Variables using Gaussian Mixture Models and Static Bayesian Networks

 ## Overview